 5 tips to help you present to small audiences…

-1. Research your audience
+1. Know your audience (or research them)

 3. Make a connection

-4. Check your audience are following you
+4. Check your audience are with you